BAMGames/europa-universalis-rules/doc/hre.md

 Ansbach+Bayreuth: minor branches of Hohenzollern, Protestant.
 Not necessarily on the side of the Protestant, though.

-Hesse: Darmstadt and Cassel, one Calvinist, one Lutherean.
-Darmstadt with the Emperor, Cassel against.

-Nassau: very divided.
-Protestant.

 Liège: I have doubts on the real vassal status.
 And it did touch the Rhine, instead of Limburg.
 Rename Utrecht to Staats/Breda and use Breda